am-land/portfolio/content/portfolio/the-site-youre-on-right-now/the-site-youre-on-right-now.md

 ---

-I created this using the static site generator Hugo.
+I created this site using the static site generator Hugo.

 ## Context
 I wanted a website to host my portfolio and blog.
 To start, I created a [list of requirements]({{< ref "how-i-created-my-hugo-site.md#my-site-requirements" >}}) for my site so I could make an informed decision on how to create the site.
 Based on those requirements, I decided to build a site via a static site generator (SSG).
 Between [Jekyll and Hugo]({{< ref "how-i-created-my-hugo-site.md#jekyll-vs-hugo" >}}), I chose Hugo.